hamed2396/ToDoApp/README.md

 ### *** Compose Navigation***:
 Compose Navigation simplifies screen navigation in Jetpack Compose apps, offering a type-safe and declarative approach to defining navigation routes and handling backstack management

+### ***Material 3***
+Elevate your app's design with the latest in Android UI, offering enhanced components, theming, and motion for a modern user experience.

 ## Features Implemented:

 # **see all your task using lazy column with animation**